 As with many other raptors, the female peregrine is larger than the male.
+The male is a third smaller than the female.
 Although this is a useful fact to remember if looking at pictures from the nestcam, it is not usually a great help if you see a single bird flying around or on the cathedral.

 The picture above shows the size difference, even after allowances are made for perspective.